 Virtual Plant Tour

 Where does all that toilet paper go?
 What happens to coronavirus and other pathogens in our wastewater?
 How can each of us help protect our sewer system and our environment?
-After you’ve explored the virtual tour, join us for a virtual Q&A to learn even more about what it takes to clean millions of gallons wastewater every day.
-Register for our May 13 or May 27 Q&A sessions.
+Join us for a virtual tour and Q&A to learn even more about what it takes to clean millions of gallons wastewater every day.
+Register for our July 22nd Q&A session.